lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/dask.md

 As was written before the preferred and simplest way to run Dask on HPC is to use [dask-jobqueue](https://jobqueue.dask.org/).
-It allows an easy deployment of Dask Distributed on HPC with SLURM or other job queuing systems.
+It allows an easy deployment of Dask Distributed on HPC with Slurm or other job queuing systems.

 ##### Instalation of Dask-jobqueue